-A new study published in the British Medical Journal (BMJ) found that getting active, at any intensity, can increase your life expectancy and decrease your risk of death.
-While high-intensity exercise is great for fitness, even a single walk a day can help you live longer.
-Sitting for long periods of time (9.5 hours or more) were shown to increase the risk of death.
+Getting active, even if it’s at a low intensity, can help you live longer and decrease your risk of death!
+While high-intensity exercise is great for fitness, even a single walk a day can make a difference in your life expectancy.
+Even if you can only manage a quick 5-minute walk a few times a day, it’s worth it.
+Sitting for 9.5 or more hours a day has been shown to increase your risk of death, but the more active you can get the better you’ll be.
 That means getting off the couch and getting active – at whatever level you can – can help you live a longer, healthier life.

 This new study from the British Medical Journal, published on August 21st, 2019, combined 8 studies with more than 36,000 participants (middle-aged and seniors) in the US, UK, and Scandinavia.
 People wore belt-mounted motion sensors that tracked their daily movement for up to a week.
 This allowed researchers to determine how active the participants were on average.
 Participants were then followed for 6 years to check the risk of death in the various populations.